material-components/material-components-ios/components/Switch/README.md

     forControlEvents:UIControlEventValueChanged];
   _switch.on = YES;  // No UIControlEventValueChanged sent by this property or [setOn:animated:].
   _switch.offThumbTintColor = [UIColor redColor];  // Make the thumb red if it’s turned off.

-  [self setNeedsLayout]; // Request that we recalculate layout during the next cycle.
 }

 ```